Charleston Roof Help

 Flat roof leaking in Charleston drainage problems, membrane failures, and what to do

-Ponding water visible on the roof 48+ hours after rain
+Ponding water visible 48+ hours after rain

-Interior leak that has appeared or worsened recently
+Interior leak that appeared or worsened recently

 Visible membrane bubbling, cracking, or separation

-Failed caulk or sealant at parapet walls or penetrations
+Failed caulk at parapet walls or penetrations

 Free Inspection Request